Funcan/blog-template/public/posts/leavingHPE/post.md

 Ultimately, the HP public cloud was not a commercial success.
 I think there were a bunch of drivers for this:

- * Going head to head with a massively entranced partner like AWS takes more investment that HP were prepared for
+ * Going head to head with a massively entrenched partner like AWS takes more investment that HP were prepared for.

  * HP sales team were not set up to effectively sell a cloud offering.
 The incentives for the sales teams were not there, and the ability to sell